Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Linear response theory

-The contributions to OAM responses that come from Eqs. (\ref{Ointra}, \ref{Ointer}) have distinct physical origins \cite{Go-Lee-PhysRevResearch.2.013177, Go-Mokrousov-PhysRevResearch.2.033401}.
+The contributions to OAM responses that come from Eqs. (\ref{Ointra}, \ref{Ointer}) have distinct physical origins \cite{Go1PRR2.033401,Go2PRR2.013177}.
 Eq. (\ref{Ointra}) captures the contributions from states near the Fermi-surface (Intraband) and is associated with the electronic scattering processes.
 The contributions of Eqs. (\ref{Ointer}) are associated with interband electronic transitions.
 Eqs. (\ref{Ointra}, \ref{Ointer}) transform differently under spatial-inversion ($\mathcal{P}$) and time-reversal ($\mathcal{T}$) symmetry.
-To the occurrence of finite orbital magnetization coming purely from the equation, it is necessary that the system preserves time-reversal $\mathcal{T}$ and breaks spatial inversion $\mathcal{P}$.
-To the occurrence of a finite orbital magnetization originating \emph{purely} from Eq. (\ref{Ointer}) is necessary that Hamiltonian breaks both $\mathcal{P}$ and $\mathcal{T}$ symmetries, but their product $\mathcal{P}.\mathcal{T}$ must be conserved.
-These constraints are derived in Refs. \cite{Hayami-Kusunose-PhysRevB.98.165110, Xiao-Niu-PhysRevB.103.045401, Hikaru-Youichi-PhysRevB.96.064432}.
+To the occurrence of finite orbital magnetization coming \emph{purely} from Eq. (\ref{Ointra}), it is necessary that, at equilibrium, the system preserves time-reversal $\mathcal{T}$ and breaks spatial inversion $\mathcal{P}$.
+To the occurrence of a finite orbital magnetization originating \emph{purely} from Eq. (\ref{Ointer}) is necessary that equilibrium Hamiltonian breaks both $\mathcal{P}$ and $\mathcal{T}$ symmetries, but their product $\mathcal{P}.\mathcal{T}$ must be conserved.
+These constraints are derived in Refs. \cite{Hayami-Kusunose-PhysRevB.98.165110, Xiao-Niu-PhysRevB.103.045401, Hikaru-Youichi-PhysRevB.96.064432}, and are summarized in table \ref{table1}.
+Here we deal with systems that preserve time-reversal symmetry at equilibrium.
+In these cases, the electrically induced magnetization comes entirely from the intra-band term that determines both the magnetoelectric and the Hall responses \cite{PhysRevB.95.014403, Salemi-Oppeneer-PRMaterials-2021}.
+Eqs. (\ref{Ointra}) and (\ref{Ointer}) are rather general and may be easily extended to calculate, for example, orbital torque in complex heterostructures based on TMDs \cite{Spin-Orbit-Torques-MoS2-nanolett}.

-The second method was used in sec. \ref{sec3} and, is based on the computation of generalized susceptibilities on the static limit.
-This method is described in Refs. \cite{PhysRevB.92.220410, Guimaraes2017} and considers a spatially uniform and time dependent harmonic electric field with small amplitude $\mathcal{E}_x$ that within linear response theory gives rise to a local OAM disturbances per atom in line $\ell$ given by
+The second method was used in sec. \ref{sec3}.
+It is based on generalized susceptibilities calculated in the static limit.
+More details about it are described in Refs. \cite{PhysRevB.92.220410, Guimaraes2017}.
+A spatially uniform and time dependent harmonic electric field with small amplitude $\mathcal{E}_x$ is applied to the system, and the change in the expectation value of the physical observable is calculated within linear response theory, providing the local angular momentum disturbances per atom in each line $\ell$ given by

 where

 Here, $\mu$, $\nu$, $\gamma$, and $\xi$ denote the atomic orbitals, and $\ell$, $\ell_1$, and $\ell_2$ label the atomic lines.
 In our case, since we are neglecting electronic Coulomb interaction, $\chi(k,\omega)$ represent generalized non-interacting spin susceptibilities. $t_{\ell_2\ell_1}^{\gamma\xi}(k)$ are the elements of hopping matrix in reciprocal space.
 We used this method in the results of sec. \ref{sec3} because it is easier to integrate with our codes used to obtain the PAO Hamiltonian ($\mathcal{H}_{\text{PAO}}(k)$).